AbdallahYettou/2CS-NotesTPs/ML/cour1.md

 | **Balance**                              | Equal distribution across classes                 | Prevents bias toward majority class           |
 | **Labeling**                             | Correct and precise labels                        | Wrong labels confuse the model                |
 | **Timeliness**                           | Data should be up-to-date                         | Outdated data → poor predictions              |

 ---

-Absolutely 👍 — here’s a clean, **markdown-style summary** of everything we’ve discussed since your last notes.
-This will serve as your **second study sheet** for the Machine Learning section.

----